diabako/SentimentAnalysis-MongoDB-Java-Databricks/README.md

 ## Enhancements

-In part 2, I will be working on building a real time version of this project which would help aviliate some limitations I encountered around the Reddit API rate limit and the MongoDB V6 time series collection.
+In part 2, I will be working on building a real time version of this project using kafka which would also us to add more social media platforms as well as avoiding some limitations I encountered around the Reddit API rate limit and MongoDB V6 time series collection.